Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database

 Step 3 - Create a volume

-A volume is required to persist database data outside the container.
 Without it, deleting the container may result in data loss, and recreating it will not reuse previous data automatically.

 Create a managed volume named oracle26ai-data: